-152 "MSEC Weed Management Plan 3.
-WEED MANAGEMENT destroy, or eradicate all weeds declared and designated as noxious in NRS 555.130, before such weeds propagate and spread, and whenever required by the State Quarantine Officer.""
-NRS 555.210 NRS 555.210 (Performance of Necessary Work by Weed Control Officer on Failure by Landowner Charges as Lien) of the Nevada Revised Statute reads: ""If any landowner fails to carry out a plan of weed control for his or her land in compliance with the regulations of the district, the weed control officer may enter upon the land affected, perform any work necessary to carry out the plan, and charge such work against the landowner.
-Any such charge, until paid, is a lien against the land affected coequal with a lien for unpaid general taxes, and may be enforced in the same manner.""
-3.3.3 BLM Las Vegas Field Office Weed Management Plan
+MSEC Weed Management Plan 3.
+WEED MANAGEMENT destroy, or eradicate all weeds declared and designated as noxious in NRS 555.130, before such weeds propagate and spread, and whenever required by the State Quarantine Officer."

+NRS 555.210 NRS 555.210 (Performance of Necessary Work by Weed Control Officer on Failure by Landowner Charges as Lien) of the Nevada Revised Statute reads: "If any landowner fails to carry out a plan of weed control for that landowner's land in compliance with the regulations of the district, the weed control officer may enter upon the land affected, perform any work necessary to carry out the plan, and charge such work against the landowner.
+Any such charge, until paid, is a lien against the land affected coequal with a lien for unpaid general taxes, and may be enforced in the same manner."

+3.3.3 Bureau of Land Management Las Vegas Field Office Weed Management Plan

-The project proponent coordinated with the SNDO of the BLM to prepare this document as guidance for weed management.
-The methods included in the BLM Weed Management Plan (BLM 2006) originated from a cooperative effort between BLM and other federal agencies that produced the document, Partners Against Weeds.
-These regulations and guidelines will be generally followed and implemented on all areas of proposed disturbance throughout the project site.
+The project proponent coordinated with the Southern Nevada District Office of the Bureau of Land Management to prepare this document as guidance for weed management.
+The methods included in the Bureau of Land Management Weed Management Plan (BLM 2006) originated from a cooperative effort between the Bureau of Land Management and other federal agencies that produced the document, Partners Against Weeds.
+The regulations and guidelines in the Bureau of Land Management Weed Management Plan will be generally followed and implemented on all areas of proposed disturbance throughout the project site.
 10 | P a g e"